 More than twenty years ago, federal health officials warned that a growing obesity epidemic was threatening the health of millions of Americans.
 Since then, the situation was gotten markedly worse.
 Today, according to the Centers for Disease Control and Prevention, the U.S. adult obesity rate is more than 40%.

 “There's a great deal of focus on the obesity-related conditions – heart disease, stroke, type 2 diabetes, and certain cancers – that are among the leading causes of preventable, premature death,” says Kaixuan Liu, MD, PhD, Endoscopic Spine Surgeon with Atlantic Spine Center, “but often overlooked are the effects obesity can have on the spine.
 Excess weight places a great deal of additional strain and pressure on back and spine tissues.
-It shifts your center of gravity and taxes all of the muscles and joints at the core of the body.”
+It shifts your center of gravity and taxes all muscles and joints at the body’s core.”

-Disc degeneration occurs when the discs between the vertebrae weaken, they lose moisture, and begin to collapse.
+- Disc degeneration occurs when the discs between the vertebrae weaken, lose moisture, and begin to collapse.

-Herniated disc, also known as a ruptured or slipped disc, occurs when a tear in the tough outer layer of the disc allows some of the soft inner material to protrude out of the disk.
+- A herniated disc, also known as a ruptured or slipped disc, occurs when a tear in the disc’s tough outer layer allows some soft inner material to protrude from the disk.
 If the protruding material compresses a nerve, the symptoms of a herniated disc are felt wherever that nerve travels.

-Osteoarthritis, which occurs when the protective cartilage that cushions the ends of the vertebrae wears down, can be triggered, or exacerbated by excess weight putting additional stress on the spine.
+- Osteoarthritis, which occurs when the protective cartilage that cushions the ends of the vertebrae wears down, can be triggered or exacerbated by excess weight puts additional stress on the spine.

-The spine is designed to support the body's weight, but excess weight makes it difficult for the spine to do its job properly and these conditions cause a variety of troublesome symptoms including chronic pain, numbness, and tingling in the neck, back, arms or legs.
+The spine is designed to support the body's weight.
+Still, excess weight makes it difficult for the spine to do its job correctly, and these conditions cause various troublesome symptoms, including chronic pain, numbness, and tingling in the neck, back, arms or legs.

-Maintaining a healthy weight or losing weight can reduce stress on the spine and other joints as well.
+Maintaining a healthy weight or losing weight can also reduce stress on the spine and other joints.
 Losing just four pounds reduces 16 pounds of pressure on the spine.
 But losing weight is not the only avenue to improved back health.
 Dr. Liu highlights these important factors:

-- Regular exercise - cardiovascular exercise and weightlifting - strengthen the supporting muscles of the back, pelvis, and thighs and activities like yoga and tai chi stretch the muscles and improve flexibility.
-Exercise can also improve posture and improve the unnatural curvature of the spine that often results from obesity.
+- Regular exercise - cardiovascular exercise and weightlifting - strengthen the supporting muscles of the back, pelvis, and thighs, and activities like yoga and tai chi stretch the muscles and improve flexibility.
+Exercise can also improve posture and the spine’s unnatural curvature that often results from obesity.

-- Stretch often when sitting for long periods of time.
+- Stretch often when sitting for long periods.

 - Do not wear high-heeled shoes.